IT Baseline Protection in the Cloud: Shared Responsibility in Practice

 Incomplete Documentation

 Controls exist but are not documented, or the documentation is outdated.
-Solution: Keep documentation current by automising it via IT, BI & AI.
-We do that all the time, ensuring reality and documentation are always in sync.
+Solution: Keep documentation current by automating evidence collection from your cloud platform, so reality and documentation stay in sync.

 Missing Evidence